 BDC Capital is a private company that provides financing and investment capital for growing companies in the six New England states.
 Since our creation in 1953, we have been recognized locally and nationally as a leader and innovator in business lending and capital investment.
 Thousands of companies have benefited from our financial assistance.
-The finance we provide is “gap financing” – supplemental assistance that bridges the gap between conventional financing and the greater needs of business and industry.
-For 60 years, we have invested more than $1 billion into local businesses.
+The financing we provide is “gap financing” – supplemental assistance that bridges the gap between conventional financing and the needs of the business.
+For nearly 70 years, we have invested more than $1 billion in local businesses.

 The Banker’s Choice for a Partner

-BDC Capital, which is funded by 28 financial institutions located throughout New England, works in partnership with banks and investors to put together financing packages beyond the scope of conventional financing.
-Bankers refer many of their best customers to us to help extend their institution’s lending capacity on the customer’s behalf.
+BDC Capital, which is funded by 35 financial institutions located throughout New England, works in partnership with banks and investors to put together financing packages beyond the scope of conventional financing.
+Bankers refer many of their best customers to us to help extend their institution’s lending capacity.

 BDC Capital is also an important link to many publicly funded business financing initiatives.
 As a U.S. Small Business Administration Preferred Lender, BDC Capital offers SBA 7(a) loans in addition to mezzanine and equity investments.
 Our 504 Partner, CDC New England, is an SBA 504 lender serving the six New England States.